ImperialCollegeLondon/Faraday-liionsden/README.md

 Liionsden is a platform for storing data about lithium-ion batteries and their performance.
 It automatically parses data from the output files of battery cycler machines and stores this information in a database, associating it with specific experiments and devices.
 Metadata is stored about specific experiments, batches of devices and individual devices.

-The development server is running [here](https://liionsden.rcs.ic.ac.uk/) (internal to Imperial College).
+The development server is running [here](https://liionsden.rcs.ic.ac.uk/) (internal to Imperial College). <!-- markdown-link-check-disable-line -->

 It will be possible to browse the database, as well as add to it, via a web-app and programatically via an API.